-We host housing fairs to assist undergradate and graduate students and parents in finding comfortable, affordable housing options.
-Our next WVU Housing Fair takes place on Wednesday, November 20 in the Mountainlair Blue and Gold Ballrooms from 10 AM to 3 PM.
-More than 35 area landlords are coming to the fair to talk to students about their rentals and locations.
+We host housing fairs to assist undergraduate and graduate students and parents in finding comfortable, affordable housing options.
+Our next WVU Housing Fair takes place on Saturday, January 18 in the ERC/Lyon Tower Blue and Gold rooms.
+More than 30 area landlords are coming to the fair to talk to students about their rentals and locations.
 Many landlords have great giveaways.
 Also, representatives from WVU Student Legal Services and Student Financial Support and Services will be on hand to answer questions about leases and paying for off-campus expenses.

 If you are interested in finding a roommate who already has an apartment, click on Roommate Resources to start your search.
 If you need to sublease, go to Roommate Resources to post an ad.
 In addition, you will find numerous housing listings in the classified section of The Daily Athenaeum, the student newspaper at WVU, which is available online at www.thedaonline.com.